powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/SetupBuilderEnvironment.md

 ## Prerequisites

-Before we begin building our ToDoList Document Model, we need to install some software on your computer.
+Before we begin building our Document Model, we need to install some software on your computer.
 We'll need three main tools: Node.js, which helps us run our code, Visual Studio Code (VS Code), which is where we'll write our code, and Git, which helps us manage our code.
 Follow the steps below based on your computer's operating system.

 ### Installing Node.js